To engage your staff in employee volunteering, its crucial that your company culture recognises the value of volunteering.

 Engaging your Workforce

-Few will dispute the value of employee engagement,. the benefits observed by the CIPD are a workforce who are dedicated, absorbed in their tasks and are energetic and resilient with their work effort.
+Few will dispute the value of employee engagement.
+The benefits observed by the Acheivers are a workforce who are dedicated, absorbed in their tasks and are energetic with their work effort.
 The link to employee volunteering is clear:

 Recent estimates is that upwards of £300 (or 1.5% of salary) are spent on employee learning and development each year.